HASA Birthday Cards 2004

 Walking her ancient streets, he feels Boromir close, like the heat on his back, intimate as his own shadow.
 Despite grief Faramir is glad, for not by hands alone is Minas Tirith transformed, else shades linger on, dead in memory.
 Eyes, too, must see as through a different glass:

 For our fallen live now but in us.
 Therefore walk with me, brother—live renewed in my sight!

 Avon: I'd absolutely love Legolas and Aragorn friendship (not romance) but for those who find that too much of a stretch I could enjoy almost any Legolas - or Faramir and Boromir.

 Taken -- by Arandil

 A son of Gondor, a noble man whose loyalty to his people is second to nothing.
 My brother in arms, he made me realize the strength left in men; there is courage yet.
 I know now, when I fight for this world, til my last breath, I won't be alone.

 He fell too soon.
 His blade sang that day, but we were overcome.
 The enemy has claimed another fine warrior; a son, a brother, now never to be a father.
 His death will not be in vain; our city will not fall and the strength of men will not fail.

-Snow on Snow
+Snow on Snow -- by Nickey

 They both are deep in drifts so high their heads are little more than indentations in the snow.
 I look down and laugh for joy of the sight, turned back to darker paths though we are, for strong backs of Men, and light feet of Elves will yet prevail, and Fellowship will hold, through more than Caradhras’ spite.
 Although unlooked for, when first I set out from my father’s halls, I am now blessed, for I have found this friendship that blooms as flowers in the Spring, and proud am I, that now I have Men to call Elf-friend.